LASER: Stratified Selective Sampling for Instruction Tuning with Dedicated Scoring Strategy: Discussion and Conclusion

 Effective data selection for instruction tuning is increasingly important as we handle the increasing amount of available data of mixed quality.
 Nevertheless, the results of data selection pipelines have often been brittle, struggling to generalise across training setups \citep{diddee-ippolito-2025-chasing,zhao_long_2024}.

 In this paper, we address this challenge by explicitly covering the whole spectrum of possible instruction domains and tailoring scoring strategies that are apt to judge the utility of samples in those domains.
-We show the robustness of our approach by testing it across diverse settings (model families, scales, and sample sizes) and evaluating it on a wide range of common benchmarks.
+We show the robustness of our approach by testing it across diverse settings (model families, scales, various shifts in the source data distribution) and evaluating it on a wide range of common benchmarks.
 Our experiments provide further evidence for the necessity of data selection, as our sampling not only significantly reduces the amount of data required for training, but also outperforms setups trained on the full source data.
 Despite its more elaborate design---including multiple scoring methods---our pipeline remains computationally efficient due to targeted scoring.

-While our pipeline outperforms baselines in almost all settings, it shows no significant gains when applied to a strongly skewed source distribution.
-We caution against over-interpreting this outcome, as we only evaluate on a single type of distributional bias (toward two of seven categories).
-A more complete robustness assessment would require testing across various bias configurations, which is computationally infeasible and thus left for future work.
+While our pipeline outperforms baselines in almost all settings, it shows only little improvements when sampling large portions from weak source data (as shown in Section~\ref{subsubsec:results_robustness}).
+This may reflect a potential ceiling effect on possible performance given the weak source material, suggesting that improving the data itself---rather than relying solely on elaborate sampling techniques---might be necessary.
+In such cases, iterative data refinement seems promising, especially when guided by reliable scorers for assessing sample difficulty and quality.
+The modular setup of \textsc{Laser} allows for further incremental improvements of different scorers in future work.